mofrim/42-fdf/README.md

        above outlined trick for that). but later i would like to allow for translation zooming and rotating freestyle (maybe within the window boundaries)

+- **[2024-09-14 09:56]** Wow.
+Got so many things right.
+But there is still a lot of work left to do:

+    1. solve the shrinking problem.
+Somehow after multiple rotation along x-axis the y-coordinates are more and more decreased. after multiple rotations around z-axis the same happens with the x-coordinates. this might be a numerical artifact... could avoid this / verify / falsify this hypothesis really keeping an original copy of the initial map and apply all trafo on it. right now i operate in-place on `mxv->cur_map`.
+       **UPDATE:** I am pretty sure by now that this is a numerical issue.
+F.ex. the exact values in a `rot_x` matrix in my program are:

+       ```math
+       \begin{pmatrix}
+       1.000000 & 0.000000 & 0.000000 \\
+       0.000000 & 0.995004 & 0.099833 \\
+       0.000000 & -0.099833 & 0.995004
+       \end{pmatrix}

+       ```
+       Hmmm, well, `det(rot_x)=0.999999587905`.
+This not exactly one, but also numerically pretty close.
+This cannot be responsible for the rapid shrinking i observe 🤔.